Eastbourne United A.F.C.: Lynchmere 1921–1947

 The team, now named for the third time as Eastbourne Royal Engineers Old Comrades, moved to the Lynchmere Ground opposite Tutts Barn Lane.
-The first game played was the East Sussex Cup Final against the Royal Corps of Signals, also said to be the first ever outside broadcast sporting event in the country when the Royal Corps of Signals brought wireless equipment to relay news of the event back to their base in Maresfield.
+The first game played was the East Sussex Cup Final against the Royal Corps of Signals, also said to be the first ever outside broadcast sporting event in the country when the Royal Corps of Signals brought wireless equipment to relay news of the event back to their base in Maresfield Camp.
 Materials from the Eastbourne Aviation Company and Southern Railway to enclose the pitch was completed by the help of volunteers, ready for the start of the 1921–22 Sussex County League season.
 The pitch was said to have a pronounced slope.

 By 1928, the club left the Sussex County League and joined the Spartan League and at this time the ground had a wooden grandstand and another enclosed structure built ready for their first game versus Colchester Town, now called Colchester United.
 Returning to the Sussex County league in 1935, the ground was hired out to a circus in the 1936 close season making the pitch unplayable until the end of October.

 By the end of World War II, Lynchmere had a new owner and future tenancy was uncertain.
 The ground was used by the Army in the war and was kept in good condition, although the seating was removed and the buildings badly damaged the club tried to claim compensation from the War Office.
 Which was refused as the ground was not officially commandeered and the club had no money.
 The 1946–47 season was to be the last at the Lynchmere, the last game played was 11 January 1947 against Haywards Heath.
-An "artic winter" intervened and the ground was sold for development.
+An "arctic winter" intervened and the ground was sold for development.
 The site is now occupied by Thomas a Beckett School.